-This topic lists the frequently asked questions (FAQ) about the In-Memory Column Index (IMCI) feature of PolarDB for MySQL.
+Frequently asked questions about the In-Memory Column Index (IMCI) feature of PolarDB for MySQL.

-1. Add a read-only node with the IMCI feature enabled to your PolarDB for MySQL cluster.
-For more information, see Add a read-only node with the IMCI feature enabled.
+Add a column store read-only node to your cluster.
+See Add a read-only node with the IMCI feature enabled.

 How do I check the status of a columnstore index?

-When you log on to a database using Data Management (DMS), you are connected to the primary endpoint of the cluster by default.
-To connect to a different cluster endpoint or directly to a column store node, follow these instructions:
+When you log in to a database using Data Management (DMS), DMS connects to the primary endpoint by default.
+To connect to a different endpoint:

 *************************** 1. row ***************************